RaviSahu1520/Tanushka_faguna_portfolio/replit.md

 ## Overview

-This is a modern, responsive portfolio website for Chandra Dev Pathak, a full-stack MERN developer.
+This is a modern, responsive portfolio website for Tanushka Faguna, a frontend developer and UI/UX designer.
 The application showcases a clean, animated design with smooth scrolling and a vibrant purple gradient theme.
 Built as a full-stack TypeScript application with React frontend and Express backend, it features a professional portfolio layout with hero section, services showcase, project gallery, and contact functionality.

 ## User Preferences